Irritable bowel syndrome: Research

 Individuals with IBS have been found to have decreased diversity and numbers of Bacteroidota microbiota.
 Preliminary research into the effectiveness of fecal microbiota transplant in the treatment of IBS has been very favourable with a 'cure' rate of between 36 percent and 60 percent with remission of core IBS symptoms persisting at 9 and 19 months follow up.
 Treatment with probiotic strains of bacteria has shown to be effective, though not all strains of microorganisms confer the same benefit and adverse side effects have been documented in a minority of cases.

 There is increasing evidence for the effectiveness of mesalazine (5-aminosalicylic acid) in the treatment of IBS.
 Mesalazine is a drug with anti-inflammatory properties that has been reported to significantly reduce immune mediated inflammation in the gut of IBS affected individuals with mesalazine therapy resulting in improved IBS symptoms as well as feelings of general wellness in IBS affected people.
 It has also been observed that mesalazine therapy helps to normalise the gut flora which is often abnormal in people who have IBS.
 The therapeutic benefits of mesalazine may be the result of improvements to the epithelial barrier function.
-Treatment based on "abnormally" high IgG antibodies cannot be recommended.
+Treatment or exclusion diet based on "abnormally" high IgG antibodies cannot be recommended.

 Differences in visceral sensitivity and intestinal physiology have been noted in IBS.
 Mucosal barrier reinforcement in response to oral 5-HTP was absent in IBS compared to controls.
 IBS/IBD individuals are less often HLA DQ2/8 positive than in upper functional gastrointestinal disease and healthy populations.

+Efficacy of mast cell directed therapies in irritable bowel syndrome is an area of ongoing research.